Janek-M/exponential_function/README.md

 To use this program, you need to install python3.

-Thanks for using my code
+Thanks for using my code,
 Janek M